We use cookies to help improve your experience on our website.

 1. Basic policy

-For the proportion of each of the Directors’ remuneration types (except for Outside Directors), the Nomination and Remuneration Advisory Committee shall deliberate based on the remuneration levels in the industry using the data of other companies in similar business sizes as the Company as well as related business types and categories as a benchmark.
-The Board of Directors shall respect the Nomination and Remuneration Advisory Committee's proposal and determine details of remunerations for individual Directors within the respective limits of each remuneration type suggested in the proposal.
+The proportion of remuneration by type for the Directors (except for Outside Directors) shall be deliberated by the Nomination and Remuneration Advisory Committee based on the remuneration level to be set using data from other companies of similar business size to the Company or from related business types and categories as benchmarks.
+The Board of Directors shall respect the report on deliberation result from the Committee and determine details of remuneration for individual Directors within the respective limits of each total amount of remuneration by type suggested in the report.

-The Company has established the Nomination and Remuneration Advisory Committee as an advisory body to the Board of Directors.
-Accordingly, the Company shall ask the Nomination and Remuneration Advisory Committee to deliberate and advise on the establishment, amendment, or abolishment of any existing policy regarding the Directors’ remunerations and the determination of the Directors’ monetary remuneration, to ensure the appropriateness of the remuneration levels as well as objectivity and transparency of the decision-making process.
-The Nomination and Remuneration Advisory Committee shall consist of three committee members or more to be appointed by resolution of the Board of Directors, and independent Outside Directors shall form its simple majority.
+The Company has established a Nomination and Remuneration Advisory Committee as an advisory body to the Board of Directors.
+To decide the establishment, amendments, or abolishment of policies and related rules for the Directors’ remuneration, or to ensure the appropriateness of the remuneration levels as well as objectivity and transparency of the decision-making process for determining the Directors’ monetary remuneration, the Company shall seek deliberation by and an opinion report from the Committee.
+The Committee shall consist of three or more members, to be appointed by resolution of the Board of Directors, and independent Outside Directors shall constitute a simple majority of the Committee.

 System